Becoming a Medical Toxicologist

 What are some examples of problems evaluated by Medical Toxicologists?

-Medical Toxicologists are involved in the care of people who come into contact with drugs, substances or other agents causing potentially adverse health effects.
+Medical Toxicologists are involved in the care of people who come into contact with drugs, substances, or other agents that cause potentially adverse health effects.
 This entails expertise in many areas, such as:

 - Unintentional and intentional overdoses of such agents as:

 - Therapeutic drugs including antidepressants, cardiac medications, and many others

 - Exposure to industrial chemical products and environmental hazards such as: